nonchip/arTIfiCE/README.md

 # this repository ...

-... exists because the original author is in active violation of their own license and ~~in complete silence about releasing their source~~ *now confirming intent to not release* **and now retroactively lying about the license** despite promosing years ago to do so;
+... exists because in my opinion the original author is in active violation of their own license and ~~in complete silence about releasing their source~~ *now confirming intent to not release* **and now retroactively lying about the license** despite promosing years ago to do so;
 while a "Contributor" runs around telling people guesses at best and lies at worst about the reasons behind that and "suggests" they won't ever dare to compete with their project.